nanohcv/vdr-plugin-xmlapi/README.md

 The plugin use presets for transcoding.
-The presets can be configured in the presets.ini which was created on first start in the plugin config folder of the vdr plugin configuration folde.
-For information about the presets, read section
+The presets can be configured in the presets.ini and hls_presets.ini (for hls streaming) which created on first start in the plugin config folder of the vdr plugin configuration folder.
+For information about the presets, read section 4.
-4. The path to the file can set with this parameter:
+The path for the preset files can set with the following parameter:

     Presets=/var/lib/vdr/plugins/xmlapi/presets.ini
+    HlsPresets=/var/lib/vdr/plugins/xmlapi/hls_presets.ini

 If the streamdev-server plugin doesnt run on port 3000 change the following